PePoPiPu/Harvard-CS50/project/README.md

 const geometry = new THREE.BufferGeometry();
 ```
 As I wanted it to be made of stars (points) I realized I had to work with particles.
 That's why I created a `THREE.PointsMaterial`.
 Because I wanted to create a custom geometry and not a predefined one, declared a `THREE.BufferGeometry`.
+Then, I declared 2 Float32Array objects in order to